-Sling TV free trial — how to get it
+Sling TV offer for new customers — how it works

-When it comes to taking advantage of the Sling TV free trial period, you've got to keep in mind the most important fact: It's only available for new customers.
-So you can't have been a Sling subscriber — "Slingers," they call 'em — in the past and use that same email account to get another free trial.
+- It's only available for new customers.
+So you can't have been a Sling subscriber, "Slingers," they call 'em, in the past and use that same email account to the sign-up offer.

-What comes after that Sling TV free trial
+What comes after that Sling TV offer period?

-Once your free trial period has ended, it's time to pay up.
+Once your reduced-price trial period has ended, it's time to pay up in full.
 How much you'll pay depends on what, exactly, you signed up for.

 Once you've answered that basic question, it's time to really build out your Sling TV package with all the "Extras."
 Those are mini-bundles of channels that complete your experience — and start to get you as many channels as the competing services.

 It's not a bad deal, really.
-First the Sling TV free trial and then the ability to (mostly) build your streaming package the way you want it.
+Your first month for $17.50 and then the ability to (mostly) build your streaming package the way you want it.
 Don't care about news channels?
 Don't buy that Extra add-on.
 But you will want to keep an eye on how many of those add-ons you're adding on, because $6 here and $15 there and suddenly you're spending a lot more than you anticipated — and even more than you might be spending on one of the competing services that had those channels to begin with.

-What else comes with the Sling TV free trial
+What else comes with your Sling TV trial period

-There's one more little feature of the Sling TV free trial that's worth a mention — the DVR service.
-The "digital video recorder" is sort of a misnomer in 2021 (ask your parents, folks — it used to be really cool!), but what it means is that you're able to "record" shows for playback whenever you want.
-It's all cloud-based in this case — you're not actually recording anything on your phone or Roku or anything — but the end result is that you can watch what you want, when you want to watch it.
+There's one more little feature of Sling TV that's worth a mention — the DVR service.
+The "digital video recorder" is sort of a misnomer these days, but what it means is that you're able to "record" shows for playback whenever you want.
+It's all cloud-based in this case — you're not actually recording anything on your phone or digital device — but the end result is that you can watch what you want when you want to watch it.

 Get the latest updates, reviews and unmissable series to watch and more!